jfgiraud/rearrange/doc/generated/md/rearr.md

 **rearr** is a small utility to rearrange sections in each line of files.

-You can remove and duplicate sections and also change the order.
+It can remove and duplicate sections and also change the order of sections.

 With no FILE, or when FILE is `-`, read standard input.